 • Western Association of Schools and Colleges (WASC)

-• National Council of Private School Accreditation (NCPSA)
+• Any accrediting association recognized by the National Council of Private School Accreditation (NCPSA)